Contact Us for a Free Consultation (941) 744-5450

 • sales and withholding tax

-To qualify for a Chapter 7 you must pass the means test and surrender all of your non-exempt assets to the trustee.
+To qualify for a Chapter 7 bankruptcy, you must pass the means test and surrender all of your non-exempt assets to the trustee.
 Florida residents generally can exempt $1,000 in personal property, $1,000 equity in a vehicle, and your house.
 If you don't own a house you can exempt $4,000 in personal property.

-If you are struggling under the burden of unmanageable debt, talk to an experienced attorney at the Holland Law Group about your options.
-We can advise whether or not you qualify for a Chapter 7 and whether this is the most appropriate solution for your particular circumstances.
+If you are struggling under the burden of unmanageable debt, talk to an experienced attorney at Holland Law Group about your options.
+We can advise whether or not you qualify for a Chapter 7 bankruptcy and whether this is the most appropriate solution for your particular circumstances.

 The type of debt you have as well as your financial goals should be taken into account when determining your best course of action.
-If you do not qualify for Chapter 7, you may qualify for Chapter 13 or one of the many alternatives to bankruptcy which can help you to come out from under the weight of heavy debt.
+If you do not qualify for Chapter 7, you may qualify for Chapter 13 bankruptcy or one of the many alternatives to bankruptcy which can help you to come out from under the weight of heavy debt.

-At the Holland Law Group, our skilled bankruptcy attorneys are committed to helping individuals in need gain a fresh start.
+At Holland Law Group, our skilled bankruptcy attorneys are committed to helping individuals in need to gain a fresh start.
 Although your situation may seem hopeless now, you do have options.
 We can provide you with the information you need.

-Frequently Asked Questions (Faqs)
+Frequently Asked Questions (FAQs)

 How poor do I have to be to qualify for Chapter 7 bankruptcy?

 To qualify for Chapter 7 bankruptcy, you must pass the Chapter 7 means test.
-If your income is below the average income in your state, taking into account the size of your household, you are presumed to be poor enough to file for Chapter 7 bankruptcy.
-Depending on the details of your finances, though, you could still be ruled ineligible.
+If your income is below the average income in your state, taking into account the size of your household, you are presumed to be poor enough to file for a Chapter 7 bankruptcy.
+Depending on the details of your finances, you could still be ruled ineligible.
 The key question is whether you are rich enough to make payments under a Chapter 13 bankruptcy repayment plan.

 What is the credit counseling requirement?

-All debtors must complete credit counseling from a nonprofit agency before filing a petition for Chapter 13 bankruptcy, unless an exception applies.
+All debtors must complete credit counseling from a nonprofit agency before filing a petition for a Chapter 13 bankruptcy, unless an exception applies.
 You will be required to provide detailed financial records to your credit counselor who will probably try to find a way to keep you out of bankruptcy.

 What happens immediately after my Chapter 7 bankruptcy petition is filed?